VPhung24/gpl3_script/README.md

 # [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html#license-text) Script

-This script is used to add the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html#license-text) to the top of a file.
+This script is used to add the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html#license-text) to the top of all typescript files in a directory.

 ## Usage